johnzastrow/johnzastrow.github.io/_posts/2013-02-20-wget-examples.md

 wget -o download.log DOWNLOAD-URL
 ```

 Many sites now employ a means of blocking robots like wget from accessing their files.
 Most of the time they use .htaccess to do this.
 So a permanent workaround has wget mimic a normal browser. *Just add the -d option.
-Like: $ wget -O/dev/null -d http://www.askapache.com* If you run the command at the top, you’ll get a directory of files as below
+Like: $ wget -O/dev/null -d http://www.askapache.com* If you run the command at the top, you'll get a directory of files as below

 ```
 $ ls -lht